GitcrackerUK/Covid-Tracker/README.md

 #### Covid-Tracker
 Aplication for information purpuse with data related to Covid-19

 #### To-do
-* Creat app with create-react-app
+* creat app with create-react-app
-* Add jsconfig with base folder src
+* add jsconfig with base folder src
-* Create base directory with:
+* create base directory with:
   * components
   * public
   * img